Hyperstore/hyperstore.github.io/DomainLanguage/Domain.md

 ### Domain extension

-A domain extension give you the possibility to override an existing domain for adding new element or extending existing elements with new properties or new constraints.
+A domain extension gives you the possibility to override an existing domain in order to add new element or extending existing elements with new properties or new constraints.
 An extension can only add artefacts and can not remove or hide existing definition.

 When a domain is extending only the project containg the extension is involved.
 The extendee domain is not updated.